 Incorporated association public officer

-An incorporated association is made up of a public officer, a management committee and committee members.
+An incorporated association is made up of:

 Find out about committee members.